microsoft/triton-shared/README.md

 To build this repo clone `triton-shared` to a folder called `triton_shared` (notice the **underscore**).
 `Triton` will use this folder name to create a module under `triton.runtime` for the reference CPU backend.

-You need to set the `TRITON_PLUGINS_DIRS` environment variable to the location of your `triton-shared` directory for `triton` to find it.
+You need to set the `TRITON_PLUGIN_DIRS` environment variable to the location of your `triton-shared` directory for `triton` to find it.

 ```
 export TRITON_PLUGIN_DIRS=$(pwd)/triton_shared